Re-Elect Jennifer Pawlik

 Smart, targeted reforms like these will help make coverage affordable and accessible for individuals and small businesses alike.
 It’s all about striking a smart balance between promoting personal responsibility, and protecting those who need the most help.

 As a desert-dweller, I recognize that water is a very precious resource.
 The Groundwater Management Act of 1980 was an innovative piece of legislation that required conservation of groundwater in five high-use areas of the state.
-Last year we passed the Drought Contingency Plan which was an agreement with the other Colorado River Basin states.
-Our work is not done.
+In 2020 we passed the Drought Contingency Plan which was an agreement with the other Colorado River Basin states.
 We must continue to work on water policy to ensure we have adequate clean water in the future.

 We must also focus on clean air.
-Particle pollution and ozone levels in our cities need to be reduced – Maricopa County currently has an ‘F’ from the American Lung Association for high particulate matter pollution.
-The reduced pollution many cities experienced following COVID-19 stay-at-home orders shows bold actions could make significant improvements to our air quality.
+Particle pollution and ozone levels in our cities need to be reduced – Maricopa County currently has an ‘F’ from the American Lung Association for ozone and high particulate matter pollution.

 With more sunshine than any other state in the nation, Arizona has the potential to be the leading state in the nation for clean energy and solar power.
 Our economy can benefit greatly from high-paying jobs in the solar industry as well as the money saved by residents and businesses from the use of solar power.

-I’d like to respectfully acknowledge, and thank the Tohono O’odham Nation, upon whose traditional land LD17 resides.
+I’d like to respectfully acknowledge, and thank the Tohono O’odham Nation, upon whose traditional land LD 13 resides.
 I know I can learn much from the traditional stewards of this land.